PapaCapricorn/shiftstoned/src/site/articles/legacy/2018-09-29-StreamsComeTrue.md

 ---
 title: "Streams Come True: featuring Grimfan"
-description: "Grimfan visits with Shiftstoned following his high-stakes first-place finish in Week 1 of the fourth and final season of the Eternal Tournament Series for 2018."
+description: "Just hours before the first-ever community qualifying event for the **Eternal World Championship 2019**, **Grimfan** tweeted out to his followers: “I've decided I'd like to stream more than I want to win.”
+In the end he did both, taking first place with *ET Combrei Aggro* and doing it all on camera."
 meta_title: "Streams Come True: featuring Grimfan"
 meta_image: /images/articles/StreamsComeTrue.jpeg
-date: 2018-09-29 00:00:00.00 -5
+meta_description: "Grimfan visits with Shiftstoned following his high-stakes first-place finish in Week 1 of the fourth and final season of the Eternal Tournament Series for 2018."
 ---
 # Streams Come True: featuring Grimfan {.title}